 The above lemma implies $Y_{1}$ and $Y_{2}$ are coarsely equivalent, and $Y_1$ (or $Y_2$) is the coarse intersection of $C_1$ and $C_2$.
 We use $\inc(C_{1},C_{2})=(Y_{1},Y_{2})$ to describe this situation, where $\mathcal{I}$ stands for \textquotedblleft intersect\textquotedblright.

-The cubical structure of $X$ naturally gives rise to a collection of cubical tracks in $X$, which are called \textit{hyperplanes}.
-Each hyperplane separates $X$ into exactly two \textit{halfspaces}.
-Pick edge $e\subset X$, the hyperplane dual to $e$ is defined by $\pi_{e}^{-1}(m)$ where $m$ is the middle point of $e$.
+Pick edge $e\subset X$.
+It turns out the parallel set $P_e$ is a convex subcomplex (actually $P_e$ is made of cubes which contain an edge parallel to $e$).
+There is a natural splitting $P_e=e\times h_e$.
+The \textit{hyperplane dual to $e$} is defined to be the subset of $P_e$ of form $\{m\}\times h_e$ where $m$ is the middle point of $e$.
+Each hyperplane separates $X$ into exactly two connected components.
+The closure of these components are called \textit{halfspaces}.
 The sets $Y_{1}$ and $Y_{2}$ in Lemma \ref{2.6} can be characterized in terms of hyperplanes.

 \begin{lem} $($\cite[Lemma 2.6]{raagqi1}$)$ Let $X$, $C_{1}$, $C_{2}$, $Y_{1}$ and $Y_{2}$ be as in Lemma \ref{2.6}.
 Pick an edge $e$ in $Y_{1}$ $($or $Y_{2})$ and let $h$ be the hyperplane dual to $e$.
 Then $h\cap C_{i}\neq\emptyset$ for $i=1,2$.
-Conversely, if a hyperplane $h'$ satisfies $h'\cap C_{i}\neq\emptyset$ for $i=1,2$, then $\inc(h'\cap C_{1},h'\cap C_{2})=(h'\cap Y_{1},h'\cap Y_{2})$ and $h'$ comes from the dual hyperplane of some edge $e'$ in $Y_{1}$ $($or $Y_{2})$. \end{lem}
+Conversely, if a hyperplane $h'$ satisfies $h'\cap C_{i}\neq\emptyset$ for $i=1,2$, then and $h'$ comes from the dual hyperplane of some edge $e'$ in $Y_{1}$ $($or $Y_{2})$. \end{lem}

 The collection of halfspaces in $X$ contains enough information to recover $X$.
 More generally, we can view $X$ as a space with walls, and \cite{MR1347406,ed1998simplicit} introduces a way to construct a $CAT(0)$ cube complex from a given space with walls.
 There are several variations and developments of this construction (\cite{roller1998poc,nica2004cubulating,chatterji2005wall,hruska2014finiteness}).
 Here we follow the construction in \cite{roller1998poc}, see Sageev's notes \cite{sageevnotes}.